We’re working with partners across the city to support those whose job or employment prospects have been impacted by the coronavirus pandemic.

 Part-funded by the Leeds City Region Local Enterprise Partnership through European Social Funding, dedicated support is provided at a local level by City of York Council and York Learning.

-If you’re aged 15 to 24 and currently unemployed or in full time education, our FutureGoals support is here to help.
+If you’re aged 15 to 24 and currently unemployed or in full time education, our free FutureGoals support is here to help.
 Please tell us a bit about yourself by completing this enquiry form and one of our Advisers will be in touch.

 JETS (Job Entry Targeted Support)